mgreiff/AerialVehicleControl.jl/docs/DOCS.md

 \image html robust_SO3_FSF_errors.png "Errors and attitude distances when calling the robust FSF attitude controller on SO(3)" width=500px
 \image html robust_SO3_FSF_analysis.png "Lyapunov function and normed errors with theoretical bounds for robust FSF attitude controller on SO(3)" width=500px

 @subsection example_cont_attitude_FSF_SU2_continuous Continuous control on SU(2)

-Here we run the continuous FSF on SU(2) defined in cont_attitude_FSF_SU2_continuous.c (see \cite mgreiff2020robust).
-The controller is run without any disturbance, and both the system state and the reference are internally represented by quaternions.
+Here we run the continuous FSF on SU(2) defined in cont_attitude_FSF_SU2_continuous.c (see \cite mgreiff2020robust for the original reference).
+The controller is run without any disturbance, and both the controlled system and the reference system attitudes are internally represented by quaternions.
 Due to the 1:1 correspondence between quaternions and elements of SU(2), we always converge to an error element on SU(2) which is \f$X_e\to I\f$.
 Hence \f$\Gamma(X_r, X)\rightarrow 0\f$,
 \f$\bar{\Gamma}(X_r, X)\rightarrow 2\f$, and \f$\Psi(R_r, R)\rightarrow 0\f$.
 Furthermore, with an